sap-linuxlab/demo.sap_install/assets/doc/02-credentials.md

 If you want to use username, password and pool id for registration, you can do so.
 Just create a similar template, injecting the variables `reg_username`, `reg_password` and `reg_pool` or `reg_pool_ids`

-### SAP S-USer Credentials
+### SAP S-User Credentials

 S-User credentials are needed  to download SAP Software

 1. Click `Add`
-2. Enter the follwoing:
+2. Enter the following:
     - `Name`: SAP S-User
     - Input Configuration
       ```yaml